defenseunicorns/uds-package-archivista/README.md

       archivista:
         uds-archivista-config:
           values:
-            - path: "objectStorage.endpoint"
+            - path: "storage.endpoint"
               value: "minio.dev-minio.svc.cluster.local:9000"
 ```

-The full list of override config can be found in the values under `objectStorage` [here](./chart/values.yaml).
+The full list of override config can be found in the values under `storage` [here](./chart/values.yaml).
 In addition zarf vars are exposed for `ACCESS_KEY` and `SECRET_KEY` for convenience if using import/exports in your bundle.

 ## Flavors